fhiso/sources-and-citations/rdfa-bindings.md

 {.note}  This standard is designed to allow implementers to parse those RDFa constructs used without having to consider how they map to RDF.
-The preceding text is only of relevant if an implementor wishes to make greater use of the RDF features underlying RDFa.
+The preceding text is only of relevant if an implementer wishes to make greater use of the RDF features underlying RDFa.

 ## Parsing citation elements